 I include Aegean here because it has the best award rates for Star Alliance flights, even though it doesn’t operate any flights to the U.S. Aegean considers Israel a part of North Africa so you will need just 30,000 Aegean miles in economy and 45,000 in business one way.
 Find award availability on United.com and then call Aegean to book.
 Aegean is a Marriott transfer partner, but since SPG/Marriott merger it became much harder to earn Marriott points.

 60,000 Marriott points will transfer for 25,000 Aegean miles.
 Don’t transfer points until you have called and confirmed availability.
-Marriott points can be earned by opening any of Chase Marriott or American Express Starwood Preferred cards.
+Marriott points can be earned by opening Marriott Bonvoy card from AmEx and Chase.

 Watch out for fuel surcharges if you book with Aegean.
 United, LOT and Turkish have the lowest surcharges; Lufthansa and Austrian the highest.